-Construction Management graduates work in various organizations including, but not limited to: general contracting firms, developers, specialty contractors, Fortune 500 companies, banks, highway construction and others.
+Construction Management graduates work in various organizations including, but not limited to: general contracting

 Typical job titles for Construction Management graduates are:

 Construction Manager Project Engineer Project Manager Estimator Owner/Representative Office Engineer

 Our department's growing reputation outside the U.S. attracts a high proportion of international students, creating a multi-ethnic environment that reflects the increasingly diverse workplace.
 Drawing on these varied backgrounds, our students learn to look at challenges from many different angles and to use ingenuity in targeting solutions with the greatest value.